How is the small intestine adapted to its function

 The walls of the small intestines are thin and permeable, allowing for easy diffusion of nutrients across the digestive tract.
 This enables efficient absorption of nutrients into the bloodstream, where they can be transported to cells throughout the body for energy production and growth.

-See also How to pronounce atheism
+See also How to get anchor of fog

 3. Capillary Network